 *We give a 1/4 teaspoon of vitamins/electrolytes mix to the chick water as well as the same amount of apple cider vinegar to a quart size waterer.
 Change the water daily.

-*Understand the challenges of hatching eggs and know that you will want to hatch more eggs again as hatching chicken eggs can be fun, educational and addictive.
+*Understand and accept the many challenges of hatching eggs and know that you will want to hatch more eggs again as hatching chicken eggs can be fun, educational and addictive.

 Caring for the Chicks, Poults, Ducklings and Goslings: